fabiommendes/easymunk/docs/src/showcase.rst

 Showcase
 ********

-This page shows some uses of Pymunk.
-If you also have done something using Pymunk please let me know and I can add it here!
+This page shows some uses of Easymunk.
+If you also have done something using Easymunk please let me know and I can add it here!

 Games
 =====